vkikhtenko/educational_projects/california_real_estate/README.md

 # Predicting the cost of housing

-## Description of the project

 In the project, you need to train a linear regression model based on housing data in California in 1990.
 Based on the data, it is necessary to predict the median cost of a house in a residential area.

-Train the model and make predictions on the test sample.
-To assess the quality of the model, use the RMSE, MAE and R2 metrics.
+## Used libraries:
+numpy, pandas, phik, plotly, pyspark, seaborn, matplotlib

 ## Conclusion:
 Started by installing and importing the necessary libraries